redhat-cop/businessautomation-cop/deployment-examples/using-the-rest-api/README.md

 Additional configuration is needed to specify the relevant URLs as well as credentials for accessing Business Central and KIE Servers.
 Refer to [Additional Configuration](#additional-configuraton) section for more details.

+> **NOTE** : HTTP is used to communicate with Business Central and KIE Servers.
+HTTPS is NOT used.

 Example:

 ```